Did you know that some common household items that most of us use every day can contain very dangerous chemicals and toxins?

 Fortunately, as consumers become more aware of the hazards of the chemicals found in these products, plant-based substitutes are becoming easier to find and afford.

-Some of my favorite less toxic products are here.
+See my Amazon Store for some of my favorite less toxic products

 You won’t be able to totally eliminate all the toxins you are exposed to but you can make changes every day in the areas you can control.